Tricks For Making A Better Italian Sausage Sandwich

 4 (6" long) slices from a long skinny loaf of Italian bread or 2 oblong Italian bread rolls

 Optional toppings.
-Spoon on some giardiniera (Scala's sells theirs online).
+Spoon on some giardiniera.
 If you wish, you can top it with marinara sauce, and/or shredded mozz, and melt it on indirect heat on the grill or under a broiler.
 But never use mustard.

 About the olive oil.
-That's about twice as much as you think you need, but in Chicago they load up the sangwitch and make sure plenty of the oil gets on the bread and sausage.
-If there's any of tis flavorful elixir left, fry your eggs in it the next morning.
+In Chicago they load up the sangwitch and make sure plenty of the oil gets on the bread and sausage.
+If there's any of this flavorful elixir left, fry your eggs in it the next morning.

 About the bread.
 Italian bread is a spongy high gluten loaf with a medium hard crust.
 You can cut it from a large loaf, or buy it in pre-formed rolls.
 In Chicago, Turano Bakery and Gonnella are the standards.